Alfresco/alfresco-ng2-components/docs/content-services/content-node-dialog.service.md

 ## Methods

+-   `openLockNodeDialog(nodeEntry: MinimalNodeEntryEntity): Observable<string>`
+    Opens a dialog to lock or unlock file
+    -   `nodeEntry` - Item to lock or unlock.
 -   `openFileBrowseDialogByFolderId(folderNodeId: string): Observable<MinimalNodeEntryEntity[]>`
     Opens a file browser at a chosen folder location.
     -   `folderNodeId` - ID of the folder to use